KrishnaMehta123/TestPublicIntegration/docs/Promotions/promo-campaigns/create-promo-campaigns.md

       <td>
         Physical & digital: Send a Bluetooth speaker as a gift.\
-        Self-managed: Credit ₹200 to a user’s wallet.
+        Self-managed: Credit ₹200 to a user's wallet.
       </td>

       <td>